gideongrinberg/plane-project/JOURNAL.md

 Using my python script (and after a lot more effort than expected), I was able to export DXF templates for the wings and tail airfoils.
 I added slots for the wing spars and marked the control surfaces.
 I will need to make some kind of jig for the V-tail.
 I will also need to add the wing incidence angle to the templates to ensure proper AoA.

+(Edit: I forgot to add this, but you can view the resulting DXF templates in schematics/.
+The code is still in design/.)

 Time spent: 3.5hr (a mix of researching and working on the templates. i know it doesn't seem like i accomplished a lot, but the templates were very difficult to debug. maybe cad is a better approach in the future.)